22 helpful gadgets, gifts, and other things for seniors to make living at home easier in 2024

 Buttons and zippers

-The Sure Grips Button Hook takes the pain-in-the-neck out of trying to force those pesky buttons through the buttonhole.
+This button hook and zipper pull combo takes the pain-in-the-neck out of trying to force those pesky buttons through the buttonhole.
 With its slip-resistant rubber handle and tough, heavy-duty wire, you can easily button everything from a delicate blouse button to your jeans.
 Reach through the buttonhole, slip the wide area of the protruding wire over the button, slide it to the narrow end to secure it, and pull through.
 Viola!
 And it also is a zipper pull!

 Grooming and hygiene gadgets